iguanajuice/semi-automatic-arch/README.md

 * A games launcher (steam, lutris)
 * A software center (gnome-software, pamac-nosnap)

-Check out the offical Arch wiki for more info and helpful guides: https://wiki.archlinux.org/
+Check out the official Arch wiki for more info and helpful guides: https://wiki.archlinux.org/